Natural Hazard Risks in Tulsa, OK

 Population: 413K · Oklahoma

 Tulsa faces varying levels of natural hazard risk.
 The highest risk is from tornados (score: 9/10).
-Below is a consolidated view of all major hazard types with both FEMA forward-looking risk scores and historical impact data for Tulsa, OK.
+Below is a consolidated view of all major hazard types with both forward-looking risk scores and historical impact data for Tulsa, OK.

 Hazard Risk Overview